 Surgery for Appendicitis

-Your side may hurt so much that you called your doctor.
-Or maybe you went straight to the hospital emergency room.
+Your side may hurt so much that you call your doctor.
+Or maybe you go straight to the hospital emergency room.
 After your evaluation, your doctor may decide that you have appendicitis.
-If so, surgery is needed.
-You will be sent to a hospital room.
-Or you may be taken right to an operating room.
-There you will be prepared for surgery.
+If so, you will need surgery.
+Your health care provider will send you to a hospital room. or take you right to the operating room.
+There, your medical team will prepare your for surgery.

 You may receive fluids and antibiotics through an IV (intravenous) line.
 Tell your doctor if you are allergic to any antibiotics.
 Before surgery, an anesthesiologist or nurse anesthetist will also talk to you.
 He or she will give you general anesthesia just before your appendectomy.
 This keeps you pain-free and allows you to sleep during the surgery.

-The goal of surgery is to remove the appendix safely.
+The goal of surgery is to remove your appendix safely.
 In most cases, the surgery lasts from 30 minutes to an hour.
 If your appendix has burst, surgery may take longer.
-One of two techniques may be used to reach the appendix.
+Your surgeon may use one of two techniques to reach your appendix.
 Your surgeon will discuss which is best for you.

-Open surgery: One incision (about 2–3 inches long) is made in your lower right side.
-A bigger incision may be used if the appendix has perforated.
+Open surgery: Your surgeon makes one incision (several inches long) in your lower right side.
+He or she makes a bigger incision if your appendix has perforated.

-Laparoscopic surgery: From 2–4 small incisions are used.
+Laparoscopic surgery: Your surgeon makes from two to four small incisions.
 One is near your bellybutton.
 The others are elsewhere on your abdomen.
-A laparoscope, a thin tube with a camera attached, is inserted through one incision.
+Your doctor inserts a laparoscope, a thin tube with a camera attached, through one of the incisions.
 The camera shows the inside of your abdomen on a monitor.
 This image helps guide the surgery.
-Surgical tools are inserted in the other incisions.
+Your doctor inserts surgical tools into the other incisions.

 Finishing the Surgery

-In most cases, the entire incision is closed with stitches or staples.
-Your surgeon may place a temporary drain in the wound or in the abdomen.
+In most cases, the surgeon closes the entire incision with stitches or staples.
+Your surgeon may place a temporary drain in the wound or in your abdomen.
 This helps cure or prevent infection.
-If your appendix perforated, the outer layers of the incision may be left open.
-This lets the incision drain more easily.
-It may heal on its own, or be closed about 5 days later.
+If your appendix perforated, your doctors may leave the outer layers of your incision open.
+Leaving the skin open prevents infection from forming under the skin.
+It may heal on its own, or be closed about five days later.

-Most patients recover quickly after appendectomy.
-You will likely be in the hospital for 1 to 2 days.
-If your appendix burst you may stay longer.
-After you return home, plan on a follow-up visit to the doctor in 1 to 2 weeks.
+Most patients recover quickly after an appendectomy.
+You will likely be in the hospital for one to two days.
+If your appendix burst, you may stay longer.
+After you return home, plan on a follow-up visit to the doctor in one to two weeks.

 In the Hospital

-In most cases, you will drink liquids and walk on the day of the surgery.
+In most cases, you will drink liquids and walk on the day of your surgery.
 You will also receive pain medication.
-To help keep your lungs clear, you may be taught breathing exercises.
+To help keep your lungs clear, a health care provider may teach you how to do breathing exercises.

 Back at Home

 To help control pain from surgery, take your medications as directed.
-Avoid strenuous activity, heavy lifting, and driving until your surgeon says it is OK.
-As instructed, slowly resume your normal activities in 7–10 days.
+Avoid strenuous activity, heavy lifting, and driving until your surgeon says it is okay.
+As instructed, slowly resume your normal activities in seven to ten days.